Kibbutz: After the establishment of the state

-Another controversy involved the Reparations Agreement between Israel and West Germany.
-Should kibbutz members turn over income that was the product of a very personal loss?
-If Holocaust survivors were allowed to keep their reparation money, what would that mean for the principle of equality?
-Eventually, many kibbutzim made this one concession to inequality by letting Holocaust survivors keep all or a percentage of their reparations.
-Reparations that were turned over to the collective were used for building expansion and even recreational activities.

 The split between different factions within the kibbutz movement evolved between 1948 and 1954, when finally three kibbutz federations emerged, each aligned to a different Labour party: Ihud with Mapai, Meuhad with Ahdut HaAvoda, and Artzi with Mapam.

 Kibbutzniks enjoyed a steady and gradual improvement in their standard of living in the first few decades after independence.
 In the 1960s, the kibbutzim standard of living improved faster than Israel's general population.
 Most kibbutz swimming pools date from the 1960s.

 Kibbutzim also continued to play an outsize role in Israel's defence apparatus.
 In the 1950s and 1960s many kibbutzim were in fact founded by an Israel Defense Forces group called Nahal.
 Many of these 1950s and 1960s Nahal kibbutzim were founded on the precarious and porous borders of the state.
 In the Six-Day War, when Israel lost 800 soldiers, 200 of them were from kibbutzim.
 The prestige that kibbutzniks enjoyed in Israel in the 1960s was reflected in the Knesset.
 Though only 4% of Israelis were kibbutzniks, kibbutzniks made up 15% of Israel's parliament.